AJMansfield/Intelligence-Core-Public/kttu02.md

 And, as far as you can tell, there _are_ a half-dozen pidgin 'greeting languages' that most people in the city know.

-But, these are basically only ever used when initiating conversation with a total stranger, or as a starting point for when two speakers weren't sure what else they had in common.
+But, these are basically only ever used when initiating conversation with a total stranger, or as a starting point for when two speakers aren't sure what else they had in common.

 Yes, _starting point_.